deflorio/SpOCK/README.md

 Download file de438.bsp from SPICE library kernels ftp (ftp://naif.jpl.nasa.gov/pub/naif/generic_kernels/spk/planets/) and put it into folder data/cspice (file de438.bsp is too big for the repository)

+*Remarks:*

+Installation and run were tested successfully on different real and virtual machines (VMware on Windows 10) running Linux Ubuntu 19.04 or higher.
+It is possible but not guaranteed that the installation on Ubuntu < 19 or other Linux distributions could work

+Coomands make install_atmo and install_mag are used to compile external Fortran libraries and could give some Fortran compilation warnings.

 ---

 ## Configuration